kshedden/cscar_terminal/um_machines.md

 [SSH](https://en.wikipedia.org/wiki/Secure_Shell).
 The way you do this depends on the machine you are using:

-* *On MacOS*: Launch the "Terminal" application which should be located under Applications/Utilities, or use Spotlight and search for "Terminal".
+* *MacOS*: Launch the "Terminal" application which should be located under Applications/Utilities, or use Spotlight and search for "Terminal".

-* *On a Linux laptop/desktop*: depends on the distribution, but "ctrl-alt-t" wil work on many systems, or find "terminal" or "shell" in one of the menus.
+* *Linux*: depends on the distribution, but "ctrl-alt-t" wil work on many systems, or look for "terminal", "shell", or "console" in one of the menus.

-* *On a Windows machine*: Use a SSH client.
+* *Windows*: Use a SSH client.
 There are several, but Putty [www.chiark.greenend.org.uk/~sgtatham/putty/download.html] is free and well-maintained.
 You will need to use the menus to set up the session.

-For Max/Linux once the terminal is open you should be able to connect using the ssh command, e.g.
+For Mac/Linux once the terminal is open you should be able to connect to a remote linux host using the ssh command, e.g.

 ```
 ssh mario.dsc.umich.edu